GuillaumePou/Trabajo_de_grado/README.md

 This repository presents the code of my "Trabajo de Grado" realized to obtain an undergraduate degree in electronic engineering from the "Pontificia Universidad Javeriana" of Bogota and the master from the french engineering school INP-ENSEEIHT.
 The project received the congratulations of the jury from the Pontificia Universidad Javeriana.

+## Project description

 This thesis presents a new method using spatio-temporal images to count and to classify in nine objects-classes objects crossing a defined line in the street using convolutional neural networks.
 The nine classes are pedestrian, bicycle, motorcycle, personal car, taxi, minivan, truck, trucking-rigs, bus.
 Firstly, it presents an automatic labeling algorithm of the spatio-temporal images based on an opensource algorithm of the "Secretaria de movilidad de Bogota".
 The labeling algorithm allows creating a data set, to train different convolutional networks, in particular, YOLO networks.
-The results and parameters of training are presented.
 The trained models are then used to count the numbers of objects in each spatio-temporal image to realize the counting for the whole video test.
-This counting method is compared with manual counting and the open-source algorithm in terms of counting and also in terms of processing time.
-The PDF file is the thesis of the project.
+It reacches in some condition arround 90% acurracy and run at 40 frames per second.
+For more detail about the thesis and review the results, take a look at the thesis available in the PDF file.

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### Installing

 The repository is divided into two parts.
 - The first part called "Labeling_algorithm" presents a solution to label spatio-temporal images based on an open-source algorithm presented here http://urban-dataset.com/